-Liz grew up on a farm in Mt.
-Vernon, MO - one of three children who valued family, God’s love and hard work.
-Nothing displayed Liz’s strong work ethic more than her life-long devotion to basketball.
-She was a star in high school, as well as on the road all summer long with her AAU team, earning her a scholarship to play for Drury University, less than an hour from her hometown and large extended family.
+Singer/songwriter Liz Moriondo grew up on a farm in Mt.
+Vernon, Missouri, one of three children who valued family, God’s love, and hard work.
+Nothing demonstrated her strong work ethic more than her life-long devotion to basketball.
+She was a star in high school, earning a scholarship to play for Drury University, less than an hour from her hometown and large extended family.

 In 2011, she traded in her basketball for a microphone and transferred to Belmont University in Nashville, where she still goes to school.
 Liz soon began to assemble the “dream team” that would propel her career forward.
 One member of the team is A-list producer David Huff (Little Big Town, Tim McGraw, Taylor Swift, Lady A, and the Doobie Brothers), who saw Liz’ raw talent and couldn't wait to work with her in the studio.
 “Liz is a singer who has confidence in what she is and knows exactly where she wants to go," Huff said.
 "I enjoyed being in the studio and helping her develop her sound further.
 Her vocal is unmistakably her own, and it's really exciting to see her progress."

 The songstress’ career is in overdrive as of late, with a full schedule playing out in Nashville at regular hot spots like the Bluebird Café, the Listening Room, and Belcourt’s Taps and Tapas.
 She also writes several times a week with a stable of Nashville writers (such as Will Rambeaux, Steve Mitchell, and Mark Stephen Jones) who she has found she "clicks" with and who have grown to truly respect her immense talent.
 “As I continue to write more, I can feel myself getting better and better.
 It's like with anything you want to get good at - you have to keep practicing,” said the songbird, perhaps channeling lessons from the basketball court!